shizhouxing/Fast-Certified-Robust-Training/README.md

-# Fast Certified Robust Training via Better Initialization and Warmup
+# Fast Certified Robust Training with Short Warmup

 Interval bound based certified robust training such as [IBP](https://github.com/deepmind/interval-bound-propagation) and [CROWN-IBP](https://github.com/huanzhang12/CROWN-IBP) are one of the most effective approaches for L_inf norm certified robustness.
 Unfortunately, IBP based training is often unstable and requires a large number of "warmup" epochs and a long training schedule.
 Existing works typically *require a large number epochs* (e.g., a few thousands) to achieve SOTA certified error.